 Jennie Dorris is a writer, percussionist, and interdisciplinary artist based in Pittsburgh.
+In 2017 she was named "Who's Next" as a musician defining the new Pittsburgh sound.

 She has pioneered a Musical Storytelling performance technique that she has performed across the country and is now used in schools, cancer centers, and nonprofits.
 In 2016, she received a Best of the Creative Industries Award for the top Art + Technology project for Musical Storytelling.